sarahgarcin/pj-machine/content/renee_ridgway/02/data.md

 ----

+text: # From Page Rank <br>to RankBrain
+## The Synonymizer (b)
-text: Page rank to heighten page concept page social station receive information technology basis in scientific citation index a form academic hierarchy hour angle now be transplant as a conceptual paradigm way detect information information be prioritize u.
+Page rank to heighten page concept page social station receive information technology basis in scientific citation index a form academic hierarchy hour angle now be transplant as a conceptual paradigm way detect information information be prioritize u.
 Eponymous page membership algorithm was develop in be basically a popularity contest based on vote.
 Vitamin a connect do a node a high gear rank give birth more value a link arrive a node low rank.
 Scheme therefore arrogate two mark each information technology estimate value message information technology hub estimate value information technology connection to other page.